Frequently Asked Questions about Travel

 Where do I look to see if someone has been reimbursed for their trip?

 Normal processing time for accounts payable documents is 5-7 business days from the date of receipt.
-After that, documents can be viewed in the PeopleSoft Financials system by vendor name or vendor number.
+After that, documents can be viewed in the PeopleSoft Financials system by going to: Accounts Payable>Vouchers>Add/Update>Regular Entry, Under Voucher Style select “Single Payment Voucher” in the drop down.
+In the Invoice Number section, change “begins with” to “contains”.
+Enter the person’s last name and first name initial – example John Doe would be entered as “doej”, then hit search.

 I have a traveler who prefers to fly a specific airline in order to earn frequent flyer miles.
 Also, there are occasions when they would be willing to use their frequent flyer miles for business travel.
 Is this allowable?

 The University travel policy specifies, “Commercial airline travel may be reimbursed at actual cost including taxes and fees for the most economical class available.”
 So, as long as the preferred airline was at least as economical as other airlines, it would be allowable.
 However, the University does not permit the flight decision to be made on “frequent flyer program” perks if the preferred airline is more expensive.